Law of the land

 The phrase law of the land is a legal term, equivalent to the Latin lex terrae, or legem terrae in the accusative case.
 It refers to all of the laws in force within a country or region, including statute law and case-made law.

 Use in Magna Carta

 In the year 1215, this term was used in Magna Carta.
-Perhaps the most famous clause (number 39 in the 1215 charter, clause 29 in the 1297 statute) of Magna Carta states:
+Perhaps the most famous clause (number 39 in the 1215 charter, clause 29 in the 1297 statute) of Magna Carta states (emphasis added):

 No Freeman shall be taken or imprisoned, or be disseised of his Freehold, or Liberties, or free Customs, or be outlawed, or exiled, or any other wise destroyed; nor will We not pass upon him, nor condemn him, but by lawful judgment of his Peers, or by the Law of the Land.

 This is sometimes called the "law of the land clause".
 Magna Carta was originally written in Latin, and the Latin term is lex terrae, or legem terrae in the accusative case (i.e. when the term is being used as the object in a sentence).